gavro081/fichess/README.md

 ## Testing
 You can test the engine by playing against it in the GUI.
-If you want to modify the heuristics, or add new ones, you can do that in `/engine/Eval.py`.
-Some unit tests are written in `/tests` to ensure all functions are working properly.
+If you want to modify the heuristics, or add new ones, you can do that in `engine/Eval.py`.
+Some unit tests are written in `tests/` to ensure all functions are working properly.

 ## UCI Support
 Fichess is [UCI](https://www.chessprogramming.org/UCI) compliant, meaning it can communicate with other engines and interfaces using the Universal Chess Interface protocol.
-You can test Fichess against other engines using UCI-compatible tools such as [Cute Chess](https://github.com/cutechess/cutechess), either via CLI or GUI.
+You can test Fichess against other engines using UCI-compatible tools such as [Cute Chess](https://github.com/cutechess/cutechess), either via a CLI or a GUI.
-To run, call the uci.py function and let the tools handle the rest.
+To run, call the `uci.py` script and let the tools handle the rest.